Ample groupoids, topological full groups, algebraic K-theory spectra and infinite loop spaces: Applications

 \bcor Let $G$ be an ample groupoid whose unit space $\Gn$ is locally compact Hausdorff and has no isolated points.
 Assume that $G$ is minimal and has comparison.
 Then there is an exact sequence

 The maps $\eta$ and $\zeta$ coincide with the ones in \cite[\S~2.3]{Mat16} and \cite[\S~7]{Nek19}.

 In particular, Matui's AH-conjecture is true for every ample groupoid $G$ which is minimal, has comparison and whose unit space is locally compact Hausdorff without isolated points. \ecor In particular, this proves Matui's AH-conjecture for all purely infinite minimal ample groupoids, which was not known before.
-Corollary~\ref{cor:AHConj} also verifies the AH-conjecture for all almost finite minimal ample groupoids whose unit spaces are locally compact Hausdorff without isolated points.
+Corollary~\ref{cor:AHConj} also verifies the AH-conjecture for all minimal ample groupoids which are $\sigma$-compact, Hausdorff and almost finite, and whose unit spaces are compact without isolated points.
 Previously, this was only known under the additional assumption of principality \cite{Mat12}. \bproof We obtain the desired exact sequence by plugging in the isomorphism $H_*(\bmF(G)) \cong H_*(\bmF(\cR \times G))$ given by Theorem~\ref{thm:HFG=HOKB} into the exact sequence obtained in Theorem~\ref{thm:H2H0H1H1}.
 Let us explain why our maps $\eta$ and $\zeta$ coincide with the maps in Matui's AH-conjecture as in \cite[\S~2.3]{Mat16} and \cite[\S~7]{Nek19}.
 This is straightforward to see for $\eta$, so it remains to consider $\zeta$.
 The corresponding map in \cite[\S~2.3]{Mat16} and \cite[\S~7]{Nek19} is defined as follows: Given a compact open subspace $U \subseteq \Gn$ together with a compact open bisection $\sigma$ with $\rms(\sigma) = U$ and $\rmr(\sigma) \cap U = \emptyset$, the map in \cite[\S~2.3]{Mat16} and \cite[\S~7]{Nek19} sends $[1_U]$ to $\sigma \amalg \sigma^{-1}$.
 Let $\tau \amalg \tau^{-1}$ be as above.
 Let $\ti{\sigma}$ be the composition

 where $V = \rmr(\sigma)$.
 Then $\ti{\sigma}^{-1}$ is given by the composition

 It follows that

 Hence $[\tau \amalg \tau^{-1}] = [\sigma \amalg \sigma^{-1}]$ in $H_1(\bmF(\cR \times G))$.
 So our map $\zeta$ indeed coincides with the corresponding one in \cite[\S~2.3]{Mat16} and \cite[\S~7]{Nek19}.